 Hi friends!
-It’s Chloe again with another sustainable scrap-busting project!
+It’s Chloe again with another sustainable scrap-busting project: sewing reusable make up pads!
 If you’re just tuning in, I’ve started a blog series all about how to use your fabric scraps to make new projects in the name of sustainability.
 You can read my first post all about how to make a bowl cozy here!

 If you take a look around your living space, there are lots of little things that can be done in a sustainable way without making big changes.
 For example, I love playing with makeup.
 What I don’t love is taking a disposable cotton round, using it for 30 seconds to remove my makeup, and then tossing it in the garbage.
 It just feels like such a waste!